 II.
 Materials and methods

-II.1 Equipment
+II.1 Equipment (What are the equipment used? otherwise it would be better to remove.)

 II.1.1.
 Location of the study site

 Located in the Haut-Nyong department (Fig.1), the Doumaintang district stretches from latitude 4°21'00''N to longitude 13°06'00''E. The district comprises 22 villages.
 It is bordered to the north by the arrondissement of Diang, to the south-west by the arrondissement of Mboma, to the south-east by the arrondissement of Angossas, to the east by the arrondissement of Doumé and to the west by the arrondissement of Nguelemendouka.
 The climate is equatorial, hot and humid, of the Guinean type, with four seasons (a short rainy season between mid-March and June, a short dry season between June and mid-August, a long rainy season between mid-August and mid-November and a long dry season between mid-November and mid-March).
 The temperature fluctuates around 24°C, with lows in July (22.8°C) and highs in April (24.6°C).
 The soil is red ferralitic, loose and permeable, with little humus, and can be several metres thick; in the low-lying areas the soil is hydromorphic to gley.
 The topography consists of a succession of low hills with generally gentle slopes interspersed with small, well-marked watercourses, or swampy depressions that are sometimes very extensive (several hundred metres) with no distinct watercourse.
 Three types of vegetation are found in the region.
 These include dense semi-caducifolia rainforest, wooded forest and swamp forest.